mellowism/JoinWorldCommand/README.md

 A simple plugin that makes it possible to add commands that execute when a player joins a world.

 ## Features
+- Send command when joining world and/or server
+- Module based
+- Control which command is being executed with custom permissions
 - Color code support
 - Player placeholder
 - Send commands as Console or Player